jsigler47/typeorm-upsert-testing/README.md

 -d '{"name": "Buddy", "age": 3, "breed": "Labrador", "owner": "Dave"}'
 ```
 ## Results
+Initial test:
 Screenshot and logs contained in `manual-testing/results`

 Given the 4 API calls in the script with 2 of the calls being identical, typeorm generated 4 queries and the postgres logs show 4 updates.
 This is undexpected based on the hypothesis.

+Final test:
+After stepping through the typeorm upsert functions it was determined that if the
+primary id of the object being updated is a number and the type of id generation
+is 'increment' then it is not passed in to the update.

+The way the upsert works in this case requires the id to be present.
+Changing the id to a generated uuid string works as expected.
 ## Installation

 ```bash